Aberdeen Proving Ground: Geography

-APG occupies a land area of 293 km2.
+Aberdeen Proving Ground occupies a land area of 72,500 acres (equivalent to 72,500 acre, or 72,500 acre).
 Its northernmost point is near the mouth of the Susquehanna River, where the river enters the Chesapeake Bay, while on the south, it is bordered by the Gunpowder River.
 The installation lies on two peninsulas separated by the Bush River.
-The northeastern is known as the Aberdeen Area and the southwestern is called the Edgewood Area (formerly the Edgewood Arsenal).
+The northeastern area is known as the Aberdeen Area and the southwestern area is called the Edgewood Area (formerly the Edgewood Arsenal).

 According to the U.S. Census Bureau, the CDP has a total area of 12.0 sqmi, of which 11.4 sqmi is land and 0.6 sqmi (5.09%) is water.

 Demographics

 For statistical purposes the base is delineated as a census-designated place (Aberdeen Proving Ground CDP) by the U.S. Census Bureau.
 As of the 2020 census, the resident population was 1,668.